Shayne Bradley

-Shayne Bradley (born 8 December 1979) is an English former professional footballer who played as a striker.
+Shayne Bradley (born 8 December 1979) is an English former professional footballer; during his football career, he played as a striker.

-He retired after suffering an ankle ligament injury in 2003.
-In 2021 Bradley was sent to prison for two-and-a-half-years for stalking a former girlfriend.
+He retired after suffering an ankle ligament injury in 2003, and in 2021 was sent to prison for two and a half years for stalking a former girlfriend.

 England schoolboys

 During 1994 and 1995, Bradley was successful in a number of trials and was selected to play for the England schoolboys squad for the Victory Shield matches against Northern Ireland, Scotland and Wales, as well as friendlies against Brazil and Germany.
 Bradley was selected in the starting eleven for the first game against Wales, played at Spytty Park, Newport.
 He played centre-forward, partnering current Manchester United striker Michael Owen; the team was captained by United defender Wes Brown.

 Professional career

 When he turned 16, Bradley was offered a YTS contract at Southampton and, at the expiry of this, his first professional contract.
 Between 1998 and 2001, Bradley was a regular scorer for the reserve team, but played only four games for the first team (all as substitute).
 He also played a number of first team games on loan at Exeter City and Swindon Town.
 After a meeting with Southampton manager Glenn Hoddle, Bradley decided to move to Mansfield Town to get more first team games.
 It was reported that the transfer fee of £100,000 was Mansfield's club record.